ScreamZ/SecureDownloadBundle/README.md

-#ScreamzSecureDownloadBundle
+#SecureDownloadBundle

-**This bundle is under development, the documentation will updated**
+**This bundle is under development, the documentation will be updated through the development process.**

-This bundle help you to set up a secure download document solution quickly using a Cache engine like Memcached or Redis.
+This bundle make it easier and quicker to deploy a secure download document solution, using a Cache engine like Memcached or Redis.

 Many cache system are supported thanks to [tedious/TedivmStashBundle!](https://github.com/tedious/TedivmStashBundle).
 At the moment the default one using service [@stash]( TedivmStashBundle/Service/CacheService.php), but